-The GSP ISW monitoring network will-includes 13 dual-completion monitoring wells, for a total of 26 wells, by the end of 2023 (Table 3-12).
-Within the ISW monitoring network, there are five shallow dualcompletion monitoring well (SWGW) sites (10 wells total).
-Dual-completion wells separately monitor groundwater conditions in shallow and deep alluvium at the same site (Figure 3-109), allowing for the measurement of vertical hydraulic gradients to better understand how groundwater and surface water interact.
-Five sites These five sites-were installed in 2014 in the mainstem Napa River and at one site on Dry Creek and eight additional sites were installed in 2023.
+The GSP ISW monitoring network includes 13 dual-completion monitoring wells, for a total of 26 wells (Table 3-2).
+Dual-completion wells separately monitor groundwater conditions in shallow and deep alluvium at the same site (Figure 3-9), allowing for the measurement of vertical hydraulic gradients to better understand how groundwater and surface water interact.
+Five sites were installed in 2014 in the mainstem Napa River and at one site on Dry Creek and eight additional sites were installed in 2023.
 Groundwater levels are recorded at 4-hour intervals at these sites, along with stream stage and water quality data (Sections 3.2.5 and 3.2.6; Figure 3-9).
 Stream stage data at the eight sites installed in 2023 are still being evaluated for monitoring.
 It is expected stream monitoring will be installed in 2024.
-An additional eight SWGW sites (16 new wells) were installed in 2023 (Figure 3 109).